the-this-pointer/log-library/README.md

 # log-library

-A simple log library I've used in my projects.
+A simple header-only log library I've used in my projects.

+Currently it supports the following sinks:
+* cout, cerr, and other standard cpp streams
+* file sink
+* rotated file sink